daniellionel01/parrot/README.md

 ### What flavour of SQL does parrot support?
 This library supports everything that [sqlc](https://sqlc.dev/) supports.
-As the time of this writing that would be MySQL, PostgreSQL and Sqlite.
+As the time of this writing that would be MySQL, PostgreSQL and SQlite.

 You can read more on language & SQL support here: https://docs.sqlc.dev/en/stable/reference/language-support.html